 You’ll study your industry accredited International Business degree at the world-renowned Leeds University Business School.
 This flexible course includes the opportunity to develop your practical skills during an optional year in industry, or to experience another culture studying in another country by taking a year abroad at one of our many partner universities.

 This course is accredited by the Institute of Export and International Trade and will provide you with in-depth knowledge and understanding of the core theories, practices and techniques of managing international business.

 You’ll develop the knowledge, analytical and interpersonal skills needed to manage complex organisations across national borders, especially in international trade, foreign direct investment, non-equity expansion modes and international supply chain management.

-You can shape your degree to your own interests and career goals with optional modules including managing global value chains and management decision-making, as well as a range of beginners languages modules.
+Optional international business modules include managing global value chains and management decision-making, as well as a range of beginners’ languages modules.

 - Enterprise and Innovation